sinai-dev/UnityExplorer/README.md

 ### Mouse-Inspect

-* The "Mouse Inspect" dropdown on the main UnityExplorer navbar allows you to inspect objects under the mouse.
+* The "Mouse Inspect" dropdown in the "Inspector" panel allows you to inspect objects under the mouse.
   * <b>World</b>: uses Physics.Raycast to look for Colliders
   * <b>UI</b>: uses GraphicRaycasters to find UI objects

+### Clipboard

+* The "Clipboard" panel allows you to see your current paste value, or clear it (resets it to `null`)
+  * Can copy the value from any member in a Reflection Inspector, Enumerable or Dictionary, and from the target of any Inspector tab
+  * Can paste values onto any member in a Reflection Inspector
+  * Non-parsable arguments in Method/Property Evaluators allow pasting values
+  * The C# Console has helper methods `Copy(obj)` and `Paste()` for accessing the Clipboard

 ### Settings